Social Security Administration (SSA) Semi-Annual Data for

 Data Collection Description

-We usually canvas our offices twice a year (January & July) for bi- or multilingual employees who wish to volunteer their services as interpreters and/or translators.
+We usually canvas our offices twice a year (January and July) for bi- or multilingual employees who wish to volunteer their services as interpreters and/or translators.
 We have faith that our offices provide accurate data when submitting their bilingual employee numbers.